The Student Success Centre

 Your success is at the core of the services and programs offered by the Student Success Centre at McMaster University.
-Our long-standing commitment will support you from the time you accept your offer of admission up to 5 years after graduation in the areas of student orientation, academic skills, leadership, experiential learning, volunteerism, educational planning, employment and career transition.
+Our services are available to support you from the time you accept your offer of admission up to 10 years after graduation.

-Book appointments with our Writing and Academic Skills Tutors!
-This team can help you tackle any project at any stage in the writing process.
-Appointments are scheduled in the Learning Commons offices (Mills Library) from September to April.
+- Book appointments with our Writing Tutors!
+Our team can help you tackle any project at any stage in the writing process.
+Appointments with the Undergrad Writing Centre are scheduled in the Learning Commons offices (Mills Library) from September to April.
 You can make an appointment in OSCARplus.